-- yellow skin or the whites of your eyes turn yellow - this can be a sign of liver problems
+- the whites of your eyes turn yellow, or your skin turns yellow although this may be less obvious on brown or black skin – this can be a sign of liver problems

 In rare cases, ramipril may cause a serious allergic reaction (anaphylaxis).

-There are some medicines that may interfere with the way ramipril works.
+There are some medicines that may affect the way ramipril works.